-See the Mandatory Hunter Reporting section (p.22) for details on timelines and how to submit your report.
+Go to the Mandatory Hunter Reporting section (p.22) for details on timelines and how to submit your report.

 Big game, including deer, may only be hunted with a firearm (includes bows).
 When hunting deer, you may only use or carry a firearm of the type permitted for hunting deer at that time in that WMU.
-For example, when hunting deer during a bows only season, you may only use and carry bow hunting equipment.
-Specifications on the firearms, ammunition, arrows and broadheads that are permitted when hunting deer are found in the General Regulations section (begins on p.28).
+For example, when hunting deer during a bows only season, you may only use and carry a bow.
+Specifications on the firearms, ammunition, arrows and broadheads that are permitted when hunting deer are found in the General Regulations section (begins on p.28-37).